Mammoth Energy Services, Inc. (TUSK): History, Ownership, Mission, How It Works & Makes Money

 Original location

-The company established its headquarters in Oklahoma City, Oklahoma, a strategic location within the energy sector landscape.
+The headquarters were strategically set up in Oklahoma City, Oklahoma, a central hub for the North American energy sector.

 Founding team members

-The formation was orchestrated by Wexford Capital LP, which consolidated various portfolio companies.
-Arty Straehla served as the Chief Executive Officer during its early phase and IPO.
+The formation was primarily orchestrated by the private equity firm Wexford Capital LP, which brought together various portfolio companies.
+Arty Straehla served as the Chief Executive Officer during the company's early phase and through its Initial Public Offering (IPO).

 Initial capital/funding